Lufthansa to launch new low-cost brand

 Lufthansa’s decision to bundle its short-haul flights under a new low-cost brand comes after it and union representatives agreed two weeks ago to begin a formal mediation procedure this week, ending a series of strikes in a row over pay and working conditions.

-The airline is also in the midst of identifying more than 1 billion euros in potential cutbacks in the passenger business, in a sign that Lufthansa could be stepping up its cost-cutting programme.
+The airline is also in the midst of identifying more than 1 billion euros ($1.29 billion) in potential cutbacks in the passenger business, in a sign that Lufthansa could be stepping up its cost-cutting program.

 Reporting by Victoria Bryan and Marilyn Gerlach; Editing by Elaine Hardcastle and Sofina Mirza-Reid